How do you demonstrate to schools the different properties of hard engineered surfaces, grassland and peatlands?

 Our use of custom-designed 3D printed parts on a wooden baseboard creates a robust and attractive piece of equipment to engage and fascinate pupils of all ages.The whole unit packs up into a relatively small and secure plastic box for transpotartation and storage.
 Made of PLA, wood, aluminium alloy and glass it is also recyclable at the end of its life cycle.

-The solid hydrology demonstrator is available as single or multiple units, please contact us with your requirements.
+The solid hydrology demonstrator is available as single or multiple units made to order, please contact us with your requirements.
 We are also happy to discuss modifications or other bespoke demonstration units you may require.